This post contains affiliate links.

 Make sure that you have plenty of light

 Even though I have a nice light in the room, it seems like you can never have enough light when painting small details.
 I have two adjustable LED lights on my painting table.
 They sit on either side of me and I can swing them in so that I can see what I am doing really well.
+This lamp is very similar to the one that I use.

 The lights don’t have to be anything special, I think I picked mine up from Walmart for about $15 each.